 Chromium-plated and anodized parts should be washed with clean water as soon as they become dirty.
 This is particularly important if you drive on gravel roads or on roads where salt is used during the winter.
 After the car has been washed, apply wax or an anti-rust preparation.
+Stains on chrome trim can be removed with commercially available chrome cleaner.
+Do not use

 Stains on chrome trim can be removed with commercially available chrome cleaner.
-Do not use Abrasive compounds or steel wool.
+Do not a Abrasive compounds or steel wool.